DataDog/documentation/content/en/service_management/service_level_objectives/monitor.md

 ## Overview
 To build an SLO from new or existing Datadog monitors, create a monitor-based SLO.
 Using a monitor-based SLO, you can calculate the Service Level Indicator (SLI) by dividing the amount of time your system exhibits good behavior by the total time.

-<div class="alert alert-info">In addition to monitor-based SLOs, Time Slice SLOs are another way to create SLOs with a time-based SLI calculation.
+<div class="alert alert-info">Time Slice SLOs are another way to create SLOs with a time-based SLI calculation.
 With Time Slice SLOs, you can create an uptime SLO without going through a monitor, so you don’t have to create and maintain both a monitor and an SLO.</div>

 {{< img src="service_management/service_level_objectives/monitor_slo_side_panel.png" alt="monitor-based SLO example" >}}